Non-identical moir\'e twins in bilayer graphene

-{\bf The superlattice obtained by aligning a monolayer graphene and boron nitride (BN) inherits from the hexagonal lattice a $60^{\circ}$ periodicity with the layer alignment.
-This implies that the mechanical, optical and electronic properties of the heterostructure must be identical for $0^{\circ}$ and $60^{\circ}$ of layer alignment.
-Surprisingly, this periodicity apply only for the monolayer case.
-Here, we demonstrate that the moir\'e superlattice formed by a bilayer graphene aligned with BN, is present every $60^{\circ}$, but the symmetry is broken between the $0^{\circ}$ and $60^{\circ}$ alignments, creating non-identical moir\'e twins with different electronic properties.
-In particular, electron transport measurements display a fully developed valley Hall effect at $0^{\circ}$ while it is completely absent at $60^{\circ}$.
-The origin of the non-identical moir\'e twins is explained by studying the relaxation of the atomic structures using state-ot-the-art numerical techniques, which highlight the central role of the Bernal stacking configuration with respect to the BN layer.
-Our results challenge the current understanding of the valley Hall effect, since a simple Berry curvature argument do not hold to explain this $120^{\circ}$ periodicity in bilayer graphene/BN.
-This unique interplay between mechanical and electronic properties, demonstrated by the {\it in situ} control of the rotational order, increases the possibilities for band-structure engineering on van der Waals heterostructures.}
+{\bf The superlattice obtained by aligning a monolayer graphene and boron nitride (BN) inherits from the hexagonal lattice a sixty degrees periodicity with the layer alignment.
+It implies that, in principle, the properties of the heterostructure must be identical for 0$^{\circ}$ and 60$^{\circ}$ of layer alignment.
+Here, we demonstrate, using dynamically rotatable van der Waals heterostructures, that the moir\'e superlattice formed in a bilayer graphene/BN has different electronic properties at 0$^{\circ}$ and 60$^{\circ}$ of alignment.
+Although the existence of these non-identical moir\'e twins is explained by different relaxation of the atomic structures for each alignment, the origin of the observed valley Hall effect remains to be explained.
+A simple Berry curvature argument do not hold to explain the hundred and twenty degrees periodicity of this observation.
+Our results highlight the complexity of the interplay between mechanical and electronic properties on moir\'e structure and the importance of taking into account atomic structure relaxation to understand its electronic properties.}\\